 Consider Sam, a first-year graduate student learning to write HCI abstracts.
-Sam begins by entering the creation goal---“Write an HCI paper abstract”---and uploads 20 CHI’24 Best Paper abstracts along with their titles.
-The system stores each abstract–title pair and automatically sets aside a small validation subset for later testing.
+Sam begins by entering their learning goal - ``Write an HCI paper abstract'' - and uploads 20 CHI Best Paper abstracts along with their titles.
+The system stores each abstract-title pair and automatically sets aside a validation subset for later testing against overfitting.